Js0nnn/Smart-3-Phase-Energy-Meter/README.md

 ## Credits

-- Developed by [Your Name]
+- Developed by Jaison Edward B.
-- Based on the EmonLib library by [Trystan Lea]
+- Based on the EmonLib library by glynhudson, glyn.hudson@openenergymonitor.org, toonnelissen toon@appsaloon.be.
 - Inspired by the Blynk IoT platform

 ---